Raptormxn/PromptsandInputBoxes-PSModule/README.md

 ---

-This module is designed to provide pre-built, dynamic text input or choice prompts for Powershell scripts
+This module is designed to provide easy to use, dynamic text input and choice prompts GUI windows for Powershell scripts

 ## Instructions